From awe-inspiring cathedrals, gourmet restaurants, fairytale castles, and manicured vineyards, France offers endless stunning attractions.

-Honfleur is a town of just over 8,000 and has an historic and very photo friendly harbour, the beautiful 15th century St Catherine’s Church, a maritime museum and a historic quarter.
+Honfleur is a town of just over 8,000 and has a historic and very photo-friendly harbour, the beautiful 15th century St Catherine’s Church, a maritime museum and a historic quarter.
 And just one kilometre from Honfleur is the lovely beach La Plage du Butin.
-And if you’re feeling weary you can get around Honfleur on its tourist train.
+And if you’re feeling weary, you can get around Honfleur on its tourist train.

 10. Ploumanac’h, Brittany

 This delightful city in France consists of two sections.
 There is the beach area and then the village centre is a short stroll south and officially called Ploumanac’h-Bourg.
 The area inbetween is a rather wild public park.
-In summer fishing boars set off from the small fishing harbour and head for Sept-Iles seabird sanctuary.
+In summer, fishing boats set off from the small harbor and head for Sept-Iles seabird sanctuary.

 11. Chartres, Loire Valley